 2. Contact the Cardiff Metropolitan US Federal Loans Team

 Once you have completed Step 1 you will need to have been accepted in a degree-granting programme (i.e. BA, BSc, MA, MSc, MPhil, PhD) and received your offer from Cardiff Metropolitan University.
 Please contact Kathryn Wheeler in our US Federal Loan Team by email to let us know that you plan to use loans to study at Cardiff Metropolitan University.
 Please include a copy of your offer letter that you have received from our International Admissions office.

-You should include in your email your Student ID number in the offer letter from the University starting 201XXXXX, along with details of any scholarships or other financial aid that you may have been awarded from elsewhere, or applied for.
+You should also include in your email your Student ID number in the offer letter from the University starting 201XXXXX, along with details of any scholarships or other financial aid that you may have been awarded from elsewhere, or applied for.

 US Federal Loans